Running Your Business on a Spreadsheet and Other Mistakes Small Businesses Make

 Every choice a business owner makes comes with two costs: financial and opportunity.
 When weighing a decision, factor both variables in.
 You may find that an option that seems more lucrative in the immediate—like selling more of an existing product vs. pioneering newer, more innovative solutions to meet fast-changing customer needs—may prove costlier in the end.
 To mitigate potential losses, always look for ways to benefit from your choices besides pure financial gains.

 Case in point: Repositioning your services or solutions to speak to new industries or customer segments might not produce huge profit windfalls in the short term.
 But in the long run, it could help you gain invaluable insights into fast-growing markets, demonstrate your abilities to new audiences and help you recognize significant productivity gains or cost savings in other business areas.

 Putting the Virtual Cart Before the Horse

 Many businesses are doubling down on social media, video and inbound marketing programs.
 But before spending a cent creating amazing content—often considered the silver bullet for driving advertising success—invest heavily in planning an effective brand strategy.

 When plotting an online marketing campaign, it's important to start with tangible business objectives, like increasing sales figures, generating more leads and converting more prospects into paying customers.
-Once specific business goals are defined, work backwards to create marketing plans and strategies that sup-port them.
+Once specific business goals are defined, work backward to create marketing plans and strategies that support them.
 Figure out which online activities should simply be supporting parts of a larger overarching messaging effort and outreach campaign.

 Assessing Tomorrow's Leaders by Yesterday's Standards